-Thousands of people from all over Texas – including the Woodlands and other Houston suburbs – have treated themselves to this procedure.
+Thousands of people from all over Texas – including the Houston suburbs and surrounding cities – have treated themselves to this procedure.
 Also known as an abdominoplasty, it can help you get a flatter, more toned stomach in a single treatment with long-lasting results.

 Michael J. Streitmann, M.D., a board-certified plastic and reconstructive surgeon, offers tummy tuck surgery to remove excess fat and skin for a smoother, tighter stomach.